aviraldg/horizonello/README.md

  * Completeness: Every feature is implemented.
  * Visual styling and ease of use (least important): The user interface is easy to use and looks good.

+Feel free to add any dependencies or 3rd party libraries to this project.
+You can also modify any files in this project.

 ## Running project